 PFTrack is distributed with the standard Python modules and sets the

-If your macro wishes to utilise additional modules you can either
+If your macro wishes to utilise additional modules you can set the

-PIXELFARM_KEEP_PYTHONPATH environment variables to prevent PFTrack setting them and then ensure your local Python installation is picked up and useable.
+PIXELFARM_KEEP_PYTHONPATH environment variables (to any value) to prevent PFTrack setting them, thereby ensuring your local Python installation is picked up and useable.